-ΙB Geography aims to develop understanding of geography in all forms, but with particular emphasis on the ways in humans interact with environment around them.
-Students will develop understanding the an interdependencies that exist within the world at a variety of levels, together with an understanding of the need to plan and certain environments in a manage sustainable way.
-The course aims to give students the tools and skills required to research and write an individual geographical study using appropriate methodologies techniques and geographical enquiry.
+IB Geography aims to develop understanding of geography in all forms, but with particular emphasis on the ways in which humans interact with the environment around them.
+Students will develop an understanding of the interdependencies that exist within the world at a variety of levels, together with an understanding of the need to plan and manage certain environments in a sustainable way.
+The course aims to give students the tools and skills required to research and write an individual geographical study using appropriate methodologies and techniques of geographical enquiry.